 Perhaps project planning is your forte.
 In this case, you need to be able to schedule projects according to your timeline.
 As well as the dependencies, tasks, and resources associated with the project.

-But once you get to a higher level of planning, you may need to seek out specific Gantt chart based project portfolio management (PPM) software.
+But once you get to a higher level of planning, you may need to seek out specific project planning Gantt charts.
 Dynamic timelines, project grouping, and project data fields are all important features to be a successful project manager.
 And can help juggle multiple projects at once.

 Gantt charts that focus on project and resources